About the blog

 I love hot weather, hot beaches and also hot sauce (seriously, take hot sauce with you when you travel because guaranteed you’re going to find bland food and wish you had it on you).
 I am currently chasing the sunshine in my adventures; although I know that I will come to appreciate rainy cities, jacket weather and “cold places” one day, but I am not there yet.
 A few of my past adventures include The Philippines, Thailand, Malaysia, Singapore, The Dominican Republic, New York and Spain.
 A few places on my “Need to Visit ASAP” list include Nicaragua, Greece and Australia.

-I met my boyfriend in January 2014 and knew instantly that I would fall in love with him because of his love for travel; we are good travel partners and I am thankful to have met him.
+I met my husband in January 2014 and knew instantly that I would fall in love with him because of his love for travel; we are good travel partners and I am thankful to have met him.
 We can usually have a week of good times travelling together before we are ready to kill each other and go to separate countries.
+We've been married since September 2019.

 I am thankful that Hannah and Sue have allowed me the space on their blog to write some of my travel adventures; I look forward to writing and sharing.
 Enjoy!